suchanek/proteusPy/paper/paper.md

 # Statement of Need

 Disulfide bonds are the only naturally occuring covalent bond in proteins.
 They provide important structural stabilization both within and between protein subunits.
-They can also be involved in enzymatic catalysis, regulate protein activities and protect against oxidative stress.
+They are also involved in enzymatic catalysis, regulate protein activities and protect against oxidative stress.
-I implemented ``proteusPy`` to revisit the [RCSB Protein Databank](https://www.rcsb.org) and do a structural analysis of the disulfide bonds contained therein.
+I initially implemented ``proteusPy`` to explore the [RCSB Protein Databank](https://www.rcsb.org) and perform a structural analysis of the disulfide bonds contained therein.

-This necessitated the creation an object-oriented database capable of introspection, analysis and display.
-The API [@API] is available online at: <https://suchanek.github.io/proteusPy/proteusPy.html> and provides more details and numerous examples.
+This necessitated the implementation of a python-based package of data structures and algorithms capable of manipulation protein structures and rending them.
+This has led to the creation an object-oriented database capable of introspection, analysis and display.
+The API [@API] for the package is available online at: <https://suchanek.github.io/proteusPy/proteusPy.html> and provides more details and numerous examples.

 # Requirements